phalcon/documentation/docs/assets.md

 }
 ```

-If precompiled assets exist in the file system they must be served directly by web server.
-So to get the benefit of static assets we have to update our server configuration.
+If precompiled resources exist in the file system they must be served directly by web server.
+So to get the benefit of static resources we have to update our server configuration.
 We will use an example configuration for Nginx.
-For Apache, it will be a little different:
+For Apache it will be a little different:

 ```nginx
 location ~ ^/assets/ {